Meeting-BaaS/better-auth-nextjs-starter/README.md

    cp .env.example .env
    ```

    Fill in the required environment variables in `.env`.
-Details about the expected values for each key is documented in .env.example
+Details about the expected values for each key is documented in .env.example.

 4. Run database migrations: